LAW 8501 Contracts I Credits: 3

 As permitted by Missouri Supreme Court Rule 13, senior law students, under supervision, appear in court and assist the Jackson County Prosecutors Office, Child Support Division, in prosecuting cases involving paternity establishment and child support.
 Support services are provided without charge to custodial parents living in Jackson County.
 Students enroll for two semesters and are required to devote at least 10 hours per week to formalized instructions, individual mentoring, and instruction and guidance from assistant prosecutors.
 Limited enrollment.

-LAW 8656F Federal Public Defender Externship Clinic Credits: 2-3
+LAW 8656F Federal Public Defender Internship Credits: 1-3

-Up to three students will be assigned to work in the Federal Public Defender's Office.
-Under the supervision of the Federal Public Defender, a student will prepare pleadings and represent federal ndigent criminal defendants.
+Students work in the Federal Public Defender's Office, under the supervision of the Federal Public Defender.
+Students prepare pleadings and represent federal ndigent criminal defendants.
 Students will be expected to perform legal research, to write memoranda, motions and briefs, to observe and to appropriately participate in trials,pre-trial hearings, motion hearings and, in general, to assist in litigation.
 Students must meet eligibility requirements and be certified in compliance with the Local Federal Rules of Court.
-Student will work a pre-approved schedule totaling 6 hours a week for 14 weeks with a minimum of 80 hours a semester for two academic credit hours and to attend regular conference with their Supervising Attorney and with their Faculty Supervisor.
 Students must have completed three semesters of law school and must be in the upper half of their class.
 Ungraded.
 Pass/Fail.

-LAW 8656P Jackson County Prosecutor Clinic Credits: 1-3
+LAW 8656P Jackson County Prosecutor Internship Credits: 1-3

 As permitted by Missouri Supreme Court Rule 13, senior law students, under supervision, appear in court and assist the Jackson County Prosecutor's Office with the duties and functions the office provides the community.
-Students enroll for two semesters and are required to devote at least 10 hours per week to formalized instructions, individual mentoring, and instruction and guidance from assistant prosecutors.
+Internship includes formalized instruction, and individual mentoring and supervision from assistant prosecutors.
 Limited enrollment.

 Prerequisites: Rule 13 certification.